VictoriaMetrics/VictoriaMetrics/docs/vmagent.md

      Trim timestamps for OpenTSDB HTTP data to this duration.
 Minimum practical duration is 1ms.
 Higher duration (i.e. 1s) may be used for reducing disk space usage for timestamp data (default 1ms)
   -pprofAuthKey string
      Auth key for /debug/pprof/* endpoints.
 It must be passed via authKey query arg.
-It overrides httpAuth.* settings -promscrape.cluster.memberNum string
+It overrides httpAuth.* settings -promscrape.azureSDCheckInterval duration
+        Interval for checking for changes in Azure.
+This works only if azure_sd_configs is configured in '-promscrape.config' file.
+See https://prometheus.io/docs/prometheus/latest/configuration/configuration/#azure_sd_config for details (default 1m0s)
+  -promscrape.cluster.memberNum string
      The number of number in the cluster of scrapers.
 It must be an unique value in the range 0 ... promscrape.cluster.membersCount-1 across scrapers in the cluster.
 Can be specified as pod name of Kubernetes StatefulSet - pod-name-Num, where Num is a numeric part of pod name (default "0")
   -promscrape.cluster.membersCount int